imageboss/imageboss-web/README.md

         source: 'mywebsite-images',
         // defaults
         devMode: false, // if currently your images are private set this to true to disable the library.
-        webp: true, // use webp when supported
+        format: 'auto', // use webp or avif when supported
         dpr: false // use dpr for your images when supported };
 </script>